 Another important aspect of organizing your finances is to understand your credit score, which is a number that shows lenders how risky it would be for them to lend money to you.
-There are a few different factors that determine your credit score including:
+There are a few different data based factors that determine your credit score including:

 Payment history (35%) Amounts owed (30%) Length of credit history (15%) Credit mix (10%) New credit (10%)

 Payment history looks at your past bill payments.
 Did you pay all your bills on time?
 How many times have you had a late payment?
 Amount owed is the amount of debt you currently have.
 Lenders like to see a low credit utilization (the amount of credit you are using compared to how much you have).